“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 We all are Barabbas.

-You may not think you are as bad as Barabbas, and that is probably a true statement.
+You may not think you are as bad as Barabbas, which is probably true.
 He would be the modern-day equivalent of a terrorist.
 But according to God’s law, we are all lawbreakers.
 We’ve all lied, cheated, lusted, and murdered in our hearts, and that’s enough to condemn us to death.
-If it were possible to have only broken one commandment in our whole lives, that would still be enough to render us “Guilty” (James 2:10).
+If we could have only broken one commandment in our lives, that would still be enough to render us “Guilty” (James 2:10).

 But Jesus stepped in and took that “guilty” verdict for you and me.
 J.C.
 Ryle said,